The Call (Kansas City): Franklin's vision

 Franklin wanted to develop a paper that empowered and gave a voice to the black community, while being free of sensationalism.
-He advocated developing self-reliance within the community, siding strongly with the philosophy of W.E.B.
-Dubois.
+He advocated developing self-reliance within the community, siding strongly with the philosophy of W. E. B. Du Bois.
 In The Call, he included news and announcements of the local community, including celebrations such as graduations and graduates, and life passages such as deaths and memorials.
 He wanted the community to know and celebrate itself; their lives were reflected in his paper, instead of being ignored.
 Advertising promoted black businesses.
 Local and national news editorials gave a black perspective on certain events.

 Franklin also included police reports and coverage of crimes, but some readers protested having negative news covered in the African-American community.
-They wrote letters urging more positive stories; Franklin responded that “the press is to publish, not suppress news…”. his coverage included treatment of the community's religious life, from features and advertisements for pastors and formal church events, to news of potlucks.
+They wrote letters urging more positive stories; Franklin responded that "the press is to publish, not suppress news...". his coverage included treatment of the community's religious life, from features and advertisements for pastors and formal church events, to news of potlucks.